anuragambuja/data-engineering-gcp/Bigtable.md

   ![image](https://github.com/user-attachments/assets/0a51b2a5-7fa5-487b-a4a4-0cdf9ed31f77)

+- Cloud Bigtable stores data in massively scalable tables, each of which is a sorted key/value map.
+Each row is indexed by a single row key, and columns that are related to one another are typically grouped together into a column family.
+Each column is identified by a combination of the column family and a column qualifier, which is a unique name within the column family.
+Cloud Bigtable tables are sparse; if a cell does not contain any data, it does not take up any space.
+Columns can be unused in a row.

 - Fully managed but Not serverless (you need to start cluster with provided number of nodes, region, or SSD/HDDD)
 - Wide column NOSQL database.
 Better to store data in one table than many.
 Small tables are problematic since querying multiple tables increases connection overhead and latency and is more difficult to load balance.
 - Scale horizontally with Multiple Nodes